kang-cao-corgi/coj/notes.md

 preach <br>
 - to bring good news
 - to proclaim/declare
+- ultimately to save souls

 #### Christianity does ***NOT*** challenge

 - [Jn18:36](https://www.blueletterbible.org/niv/jhn/18/36/s_1015036)
 - [1Ti6:20-21](https://www.blueletterbible.org/niv/1ti/6/20/s_1125020)

-social justice is human invention, God is just God, God is not socially just God
+social justice is human invention, God is just God, God is not socially just God.
+Other than love, there is a part of God (righteousness) that He judges.

+The effort for social justice != salvation of soul.

 Christianity does ***not*** discuss or debate but ***declares***
+- preaching(not teaching) is to declare

-truth cannot be debated / compromised
+- truth cannot be debated / compromised

-#### Ecumenism: to promote unity among the world's Christian churches
+#### Ecumenism (普世教会合一运动): to promote unity among the world's Christian churches

-religious pluralism/unity
+religious pluralism/unity (all roads lead to one God)

+Christian faith is standalone, not related to any religion

 - [2Co6:14-18](https://www.blueletterbible.org/niv/2co/6/14/s_1084014)
 - [1Jn5:16](https://www.blueletterbible.org/niv/1jo/5/16/s_1164016)